Jbleezy/BO2-Reimagined/README.md

 * Added SVU-AS wallbuy at Cornfield
 * Added M27 to the Mystery Box
 * Added Fire Sale powerup
+* Added Mystery Box at Tunnel
+* Added Mystery Box at Cornfield
 * Power switch and Pack-a-Punch automatically crafted
 * Any door that requires a Turbine to open is automatically open whenever the power is on
 * Increased bus speed by 100%